Recreation and Sport Management

 The student experience:

 The RSM program includes several experiential and out-of-class opportunities which involve engagement with the local community.
 Students are able to tailor their curriculum based on their career goals by selecting 15 hours of RSM coursework related to various industry-specific skills.
 Students may further tailor their program by selecting courses (or a minor) in other disciplines that increase their knowledge base and marketability.
 Additionally, each student is required to complete a semester-long capstone experience of 480 hours in an internship aligned with the student’s career goals.

-- The major is a career-oriented degree which emphasizes the transfer of skills, theories and knowledge to practice and, ultimately, to the workplace.
+- The major is a career-oriented degree which emphasizes the transfer of skills, theories and knowledge to the workplace.
 To this end, students participate in a variety of hands-on and field-based projects throughout their program.
-Several courses utilize service learning principles to collaborate with local agencies or departments to sponsor recreation or sport-related events in the communit
+Several courses utilize service learning principles to collaborate with local agencies or departments to sponsor recreation or sport-related events in the community.

 Graduates of the program move on to careers as athletic or marketing directors, events managers, sports information directors, outdoor educators, and recreation directors.

 Areas of study:

 RSM majors study legal issues in recreation and sport management, sports marketing and promotion, recreation and sport leadership, and arena and facility management.

 - Colleen McGlone, Ph.D., professor and chair, 843-349-2989 or firstname.lastname@example.org

 - You can also find more information at: www.coastal.edu/academics/colleges/science/departments/recreationandsportmanagement